IBM-CSM-SG/ASEANZK-CP4I-Practicum/scenario1/SolutionBuild/IBMAppConnect/README.md

-# IBM APP Connect

-## How to use IBM App Connect with IBM Event Stream
+# Using IBM App Connect with IBM Event Stream
-In this section we'l find out how to use the IBM App Connect Enterprise Kafka nodes to produce and consume messages on Kafka topics.
+In this section we'll find out how to use the IBM App Connect Enterprise Kafka nodes to produce and consume messages on Kafka topics.
 You can read the documentation [here](https://www.ibm.com/docs/en/app-connect/12.0?topic=messages-using-kafka-app-connect-enterprise) or watch [the example video](https://youtu.be/XyNy7TcfJOc).

 ## Create Kafka Policy and configuring App Connect
 1. First, we need to create Kafka Policy to connect with Kafka topic on IBM Event Stream.
 To do it, just right click on the Application Development palette, choose new > Policy